PDF: PDF design settings using CSS

 The title page is considered as a separate page.
 The body is tagged with the ID title-page.

 Tip: If you want to set a background page for your cover page, the ideal height and widhts is 1121 px and 810 px.

 Just like the title page, the final page is considered as a separate page.
 The body is tagged with the ID final-page.

 Every page content will be inside a section element with the classes page and page-container.
 The page-container class ensures that there’s a page break after this element.

-All pages have an extra ID selector which can be used to target items on specific pages.
+All pages have an extra ID selector that can be used to target items on specific pages.

-Every widget has it own styling which can be found in the example HTML document.
-Please note that editing the layout of chart elements (spider- and column chart) will not be possible as the configuration and styling is applied at runtime where an SVG element will is created.
+Every widget has its own styling, which can be found in the example HTML document.
+Please note that editing the layout of chart elements (spider- and column chart) will not be possible as the configuration and styling is applied at runtime, where an SVG element will is created.

 |Custom Respondents Table||.template-widget.custom_results_by_respondent_table|